-We also offer classes specifically created for board members that focus on the directors’ rights, obligations, duties, and powers.
-These classes are offered six times a year from 5:30pm to 7:00pm to accommodate work schedules.
-We also partner with several Colorado cities to present educational workshops geared towards board and volunteer leadership.
+We also offer webinars specifically created for board members that focus on the directors’ rights, obligations, duties, and powers.
+These classes are offered six times a year from 5:30pm to 7:00pm to accommodate work schedules, and are available for a nominal fee.
+We also partner with several Colorado cities to present educational workshops geared towards board members and volunteer leadership.

-Therefore, no matter who you are, or what your style of learning is, there’s an educational program that’s right for you!
+Therefore, no matter who you are, or what position you hold, we have an educational program that’s right for you!

 12:00 pm - 1:00 pm